 Clinical Mental Health Counseling students who are U.S. citizens or foreign nationals who posses a visa with resident status are eligible.
 Students must be willing to:

-- Commit to seeking employment at graduation at either (a) an agency in a Medically Underserved Area, or (b) an agency that serves a Medically Underserved Population.
+- Be open to the possibility of obtaining employment at graduation at either (a) an agency in a Medically Underserved Area, or (b) an agency that serves a Medically Underserved Population.

 - During Internship B, work with the Project Director and John Carroll Center for Career Services for job search coaching.
 This may entail resume review and interview prep.